mkonicek/coding-time/content/blog/wordle/index.md

       # All green.
 Solved in this many attempts.
       return attempt + 1

-    ...
+    # ... handle colors the usual way by updating our state

     possible = find_possible(possible, allowed, must_appear)
     if len(possible) == 1:
       guess = possible[0]
     else:
-      # Performance only depends on how good this function is
+      # The better this function, the better our program will do.
       guess = suggestions(words, possible, allowed, freq)[0]
 ```